webbgroup/certified-aws-solutions-architect-associate/2-deep-dive/snowball.md

 - It is useful for pre-processing data while it is moving
 - Use cases: data migration, image collation, IoT capture, machine learning

+## Snowcone
+- Small portable computing, anywhere, rugged and secure, withstands harsh environments
+- Light 4.5 pounds
+- Device used for edge computing, storage, and data transfer
+- 8TB of usable storage
+- Need to use your own cables and battery
+- Can be sent back to AWS offline, or connect to the Internet and AWS DataSync

 ## Snowmobile

 - It is truck which can transfer exabytes of data
-- Each Snowmobile has 100PT of data storage capacity
+- Each Snowmobile has 100PB of data storage capacity
 - Better than Snowball if more than 10PB of data should be transferred
+- High Security: temperature controlled, GPS, 24/7

 ## Snowball into Glacier

 - Snowball can not import data directly to Glacier
-- We have to use Amazon S3 first, adn an S3 lifecycle policy
+- We have to use Amazon S3 first, and an S3 lifecycle policy